Bio

 Daly and Farnham first started collaborating in 2013 after listening to a version of what would become the eponymous first record, with both agreeing that a qualified drummer would help things immensely.
 Working back to front and from around the bend, in what would become a consistently inefficient workflow, new drums were layered onto existing tracks, and stretched, twisted, and edited into an entirely new recording.
 The rest of a band was recruited, and the quartet spent the next two years playing in all of the usual Chicago haunts.
 For reasons that are still unclear, half of the band decided to stop returning phone calls, and Daly went back to the studio to begin putting together another record.

-2017 saw the release of Dark as a Daisy, a stylistic jump featuring more expansive song structures and instrumentation, and a fresh batch of players was found to fill out the group.
-Following a handful of live outings, this new lineup soon dissolved as well, but in a much more copy-worthy fashion than the first, with one member moving to Ghana to join the peace corps, and the rest heading to Massachusetts to start a farming co-op selling honey and micro-greens.
+2017 saw the release of Dark as a Daisy, a stylistic left turn featuring more expansive song structures and instrumentation, with a dark and gritty production style.
+A fresh batch of players was found to fill out the group, but following a handful of live outings, this new lineup soon dissolved as well.
+Unlike the first dissolution, this one was a bit more copy-worthy; one member decamped to Ghana to join the peace corps, and the rest headed to Massachusetts to start a farming co-op selling honey and micro-greens.
 Back to where it all started yet again, Daly continued writing and recording.

-Arriving five years after the previous release, the newest record, titled The Empty Promises of Rock and Roll, took its time finding the light, due to circumstances both personal and global, with entire versions of the album being discarded and redone, and lyrics and arrangements constantly shifting and evolving to reflect whatever state of mind or the world one currently finds oneself in, until you finally say ENOUGH.
-In a cultural landscape that values an unceasing torrent of content above all else, nurturing scarcity and practicing patience become revolutionary acts.
+The most recent release, arriving in 2022 and titled The Empty Promises of Rock and Roll, took its time finding the light, due to circumstances both personal and global, with entire versions of the album being discarded and redone, and lyrics and arrangements constantly shifting and evolving to reflect whatever state of mind or the world one currently finds oneself in, until you finally say ENOUGH.
+Featuring a denser, more layered sound, amped up production values, and lyrics as cryptic as ever, critics agreed that it was another step forward in the evolution of Michelles.

 Press Clippings